Pros

 - • Cortex requires Docker daemon access - a potential security surface that requires hardening

-There is a better architecture.
-It is open-source.
-It is battle-tested.
-And in my operational experience deploying it across mid-market and enterprise environments, it consistently outperforms commercial alternatives in flexibility, data sovereignty, and total cost of ownership.
+There’s a better way.
+It’s open-source, battle-tested across mid-market and enterprise environments, and it costs a fraction of what commercial platforms demand.
+It consistently outperforms commercial alternatives in flexibility, data sovereignty, and total cost of ownership.

 The Architecture: Three Platforms, One Autonomous SOC

-The stack is composed of three distinct, purpose-built platforms that operate in concert to form a closed-loop incident response ecosystem.
+This stack brings together three purpose-built platforms that work together seamlessly to create a closed-loop incident response system:

 |---|---|---|